 What Is Greentech/Cleantech?
 A Guide.

-Greentech, also known as environmental technology, green technology or cleantech, utilizes some combination of environmental science, chemistry, environmental monitoring or electronic devices to produce new technology and methods for conserving the natural environment and the resources necessary for continued prosperity on Earth.
+Greentech, also known as environmental technology, green technology or cleantech, utilizes some combination of environmental science, chemistry, environmental monitoring and electronic devices to produce new technology and methods for conserving the natural environment and the resources necessary for continued prosperity on Earth.

 Goals and Purposes of Greentech/Cleantech

-The primary goal of greentech is to reduce the negative impacts humans impose on the planet.
-Producers of green technology are working to accomplish this through harnessing the power of renewable energy sources such as the sun, wind, moving water, organic plant material and the earth’s heat.
+The primary goal of greentech is to reduce the negative impacts humans impose upon the planet.
+Producers of green technology are working to accomplish this by harnessing the power of renewable energy sources such as the sun, wind, moving water, organic plant material and the earth’s heat.
 By inventing new ideologies, methods and products, greentech seeks to identify and replace existing wasteful or harmful habits developed over time to improve the quality of the Earth’s environment and course-correct for a resource-rich future.
 Some specific goals of greentech include:

 - Sustainability – The act of fulfilling societal needs in a manner that can be utilized well into the future.
 Preserving resources is key to sustainability.